StackStorm/st2docs/docs/source/reference/packs.rst

     mkdir aliases
     mkdir policies
     touch pack.yaml
-    touch config.schema.yaml
     touch requirements.txt

   Note: All folders are optional.
 If a folder is present, it is inspected for content.
 So it is safe to skip a folder or keep it empty.
+Only create the config.schema.yaml file if it is required.
+An empty schema file is not valid.

 2. Create pack definition file, ``pack.yaml``: